Dishoungh/software_engineering_project/README.md

 - Skin Player and Zombies: We should now focus on making character models for the zombies and player and make them able to rotate in accordance to movement if we can.

 - Make the zombies now move around and hunt for the player: Zombies should now move around in this stage.
 But no health or ammo yet (zombies nor player shouldn't die yet).
 We'll save that for next stage.

+- Add Music: Due to request, we have decided we will add music to the game.

 Roles: